 This Ansco B2 Speedex was one of those cameras I couldn’t resist buying, not just because I got it for cheap, but because it takes square photographs.
 I love square photos!

 Ansco made several folding cameras using the Speedex name in the 1940s.
 They had near doppelgängers in Agfa’s Isolette line; Agfa and Ansco were one company in those days.
-The B2 Speedex was made starting in about 1940 and as best as I can tell was the entry-level Speedex camera.
+The B2 Speedex was made starting in about 1940 and as best as I can tell was the entry-level Speedex camera, at least at that time.
 But in this case entry level didn’t mean cheap; it came with an 85 mm f/4.5 Agfa Anastigmat lens.
 I couldn’t find an authoritative answer about this lens’s design (three elements? four?), but anastigmat lenses are fully corrected against aberrations, which costs.
 The unnamed leaf shutter fired at speeds from 1/2 to 1/250 sec.

 By the way, if you like old folding cameras also check out my reviews of the Agfa Isolette III (here), the Kodak Tourist (here), the Kodak Monitor Six-20 (here), the Kodak Six-20 (here), and the Voigtländer Bessa (here).
 Or check out all the cameras I’ve ever reviewed here.